arnolddevos/FlowActors/README.md

 whose input and output will be given the `urls` label.
 (The remaining types and processes are omitted for brevity.)

-The `run(graph)` method puts everything in motion.
-First, a network of _sites_ connected by communication channels is created that mirrors the passed graph.
+The `run(graph, Supervisor)` method puts everything in motion.
+A network of _sites_ connected by communication channels is created that mirrors the passed graph.
-Then the corresponding process from the graph is executed at each site.
+The corresponding process from the graph is executed at each site.

+The given `Supervisor` process is also executed.
+It is connected to the prefined _errors_ port of all the other processes and receives messages on errors or process termination.

 The run method returns a map of processes to the sites at which they are executing.